-Every year submit annual progress report to Major Professor using the Annual Progress Report for Ph.D.
+Every year submit annual progress report to Major Professor by March 31, using the Annual Progress Report for Ph.D.
 Students form, for completion and forwarding to Graduate Director.

 4.3.2 Additional Requirements for M.S.
 Plan A - Thesis